refact0r/monkeytype-themes/README.md

 [Install link](https://github.com/refact0r/monkeytype-themes/raw/main/base.user.css)

-Basic tweaks like removing the unnecessary bottom buttons, centering the top menu, and changing logo text.
+Basic tweaks like hiding the unnecessary bottom buttons, centering the top menu, and changing logo text.

 ### Icons

 [Install link](https://github.com/refact0r/monkeytype-themes/raw/main/icons.user.css)

-Replaces the default Font Awesome icons in monkeytype with Bootstrap icons (which look better).
+Replaces the default Font Awesome icons with Bootstrap icons (which look better).
 Also adds a few animations to the menu buttons and the buttons that show after completing a test.